 Business Hours -- Banks: Monday through Friday 9am to 4pm.
 Major department stores: Daily 10:30am to 8pm with extended hours on weekends.
 Smaller shops: Hours vary, but usually early morning to late evening; stores catering to younger people generally stay open until 10pm; neighborhood convenience stores often stay open until midnight.
 Restaurants: Most open daily from 10am to 10pm.
-Government offices (including tourist info): Monday through Friday 9am to 6pm (Nov-Feb close at 5pm), Saturday 9am to 1pm.
+Government offices are open weekdays from 9am to 6pm, closed on Saturdays and Sundays.

-Drinking Laws -- The legal drinking age is not strictly enforced in South Korea.
-Underage drinking is curbed more by the reluctance of bartenders to serve youth than by strict enforcement of the law.
-Still, the legal drinking age is 20 (or more specifically Jan 1 of the year the person turns 20, since everyone is considered a year older when the year turns).
-The legal drinking age for U.S. military stationed in South Korea is 21.
+Drinking Laws -- The legal drinking age is 20 (or more specifically Jan 1 of the year the person turns 20, since everyone is considered a year older when the year turns).
 Bars and nightclubs generally open from 6pm to midnight daily with longer hours (some opening from noon to the early-morning hours) on Friday and Saturday.
 In some areas of Seoul (like in Itaewon or Hongik) and other large cities, some bars stay open 24 hours.
 Beer and soju (South Korea's infamous vodka-like liquor) are widely available in grocery and convenience stores, while wine is more likely to be found at specialty wine shops.
 Traditional Korean liquors (like makgeolli) can be found in traditional restaurants and some trendy bars.
 Alcohol is sold in department stores, supermarkets, and convenience stores.